 One Good Tweet

 My road to being a huge Twitter celebrity (almost 2,000 followers!) started on a typical fall day in 2013.
 My wife was watching some rainy crime drama, while I was trying to fix a tricky bug that was due to some terrible code I had written while drunk.
-The same creative juices that conceived my indecipherable code flow gave birth to what are, without a doubt, the most important 87 characters in modern history:
+The same creative juices that conceived my indecipherable code gave birth to what are, without a doubt, the most important 87 characters in modern history:

 Within a few hours, my timeline (previously solely populated by Nigerian royalty and local singles) started to blow up.
 Hollywood messaged me non-stop, hoping to purchase the movie rights to my incredibly-popular tweets.
 I started dreaming of leaving the code mines and entering the star-studded world of mediocre comedy.